Mount Vernon, Texas: Demographics

 In 2000, the median income for a household in the town was $28,824, and the median income for a family was $36,150.
 Males had a median income of $30,132 versus $18,707 for females.
 The per capita income for the town was $16,186.
 About 14.9% of families and 17.8% of the population were below the poverty line, including 22.6% of those under age 18 and 16.3% of those age 65 or over.
 The 2020 American Community Survey determined the median household income was $56,016.

 Museums and attractions

 Fire Station Museum

 Housed in the 1940 WPA-financed fire station, changing exhibits from the permanent collection include nature and history displays of butterflies, bird eggs, violins, toys, seashells, antique tools, wood carvings, and Native American artifacts.
 The dental chair and equipment that were once used by Dr. Con Smith in Mount Vernon is on display.
 Exhibits upstairs include a collection of bird eggs and Native American artifacts from Franklin County and other parts of Texas and a collection of butterflies.
 The museum is one of only 13 museums holding eggs of the extinct Carolina parakeet, heath hen, and passenger pigeon.
 An exhibit of sports memorabilia related to the life and career of home-town boy and pro-football legend Don Meredith is also housed here.
-The museum is open Thursday through Saturday, 10 A.M. to 2 P.M., and otherwise by appointment.
-It is located at 111 S. Kaufman Street.
-Call 903-537-4760 for information and appointments for tours or visit FCHA Online.
-Admission is free.
-Ask for a free map of historic homes and an annotated driving-tour guide for the town.